venquessa/FS25_UniversalAutoload/README.md

 ---------------------------------------------------
 PLANNED FEATURES:
-- Menu for global settings (in shop)
+- Menu for global settings
-- Set vehicle options in the shop before purchase
-- Multiplayer synchronisation of ALL settings
 - Show debugging display in multiplayer

 ---------------------------------------------------
 KNOWN ISSUES:
 - Existing trailers on a savegame will not get autoload added (until restart with valid settings)
-- New trailers bought in MULTIPLAYER require a server restart to properly configure (see bug #69)
-- Trigger detection of objects is poor in multiplayer